 I've known a few people who were “diagnosed” with multiple sclerosis, only to find out later on that they had something else.
 Here is a list of some of the most common warning signs of multiple sclerosis.
 If you are worried that you have MS, by all means, talk to your doctor.
 But don't assume that because you have one or two of these symptoms, you automatically have the disease.
 Only a neurologist can say for sure.

 This list of warning signs is by no means the only ones you might possibly experience if you are developing MS. And you may only experience one or two.
 And then again, you may have several which prompt you to feel that something is wrong.

 Multiple sclerosis is so unpredictable and so different from person to person.
 It's almost impossible to say how your MS will turn out as opposed to your friends MS. MS is as different as the people who have it.

-Ultimately you will need a professional to determine whether or not you have MS or if it's something else.
-Then you can begin the task of learning how to deal with the symptoms you are having.
+Ultimately you will need a professional to determine whether or not you have this disease based on your multiple sclerosis warning signs or if it's something else entirely.
+After receiving a diagnosis, you can begin the task of learning about it and how to deal with the symptoms you are having.
 Managing the symptoms seems a lot like a full-time job sometimes, but fortunately you can learn to manage them.